louisunlimited/CS225-FinalProject/docs/project_proposal.md

 We have acquired a dataset on the San Fransico Road Network, and we are thinking about developing a project to help police cope with crime activities by providing efficient ways(routes) to chase criminals.
 Our project can be used to achive the following goals:

-1. Identify Busiest Road in San Fransico (or best 10):
+1. **Identify the importance of places in the city:** With the help of our project, police can identify the importance of places in the city, and can focus on the places that are more important.
+This can be achieved by using dijkstra's algorithm to find all shortes paths from a given node to all other nodes in the graph, and calculate the weight of how many times a node is visited.
+The corresponding weights represents the importance of places in the city.

-2. Optimum route for chasing criminals:
+2. **Optimum route for chasing criminals:**

-3. Optimum route for searching a specific area:
+3. **Optimum route for searching a specific area:**

-4. Finding the next best position for a police station: (KD-Tree?)
+4. **Finding the next best position for a new police station:** We would also want to help the police to find the next best position for the new police station with the dataset we have.
+This can be achieved by using the same method as the first goal, but this time we will use a kd-tree to populate the graph.

-## Dataset Acquisition
+## Dataset Acquisition and Processing

 1. Data Format: